Bluetorch-LLC/elden-cloud/md/journal/politics/20250618-propaganda.md

 military-industrial complex and the warhawk politicians who get rich off of it.

 The goal is to convince you of two things:
-1. The same acts can be unilaterally reprehensible for one side of a conflict but necessary and justified for the other.
+1. The same acts can be unilaterally reprehensible for one side of a conflict, but necessary and justified for the other.
 2. The public has already chosen the "correct" side of the conflict and endorses America's involvement in it.